gongjian1981/SENG8091-Group/actions/owner.md

 Frontend:

 > Show predefined reasons like offensive content, spam, fake review in a dropdown menu.
 Allow users to select or write a custom reason.

+### Requirement 3.5

+Business user gets a confirmation message after submitting a report.

+#### Action 15:

+Prerequisites: Action 14.

+Backend:

+> Implement an API that takes `userId`, `reviewId`, and `reason`, and stores the report for moderation.
+Return a success message.

+Frontend:

+> After submitting a report, display a confirmation popup saying “Your report has been submitted successfully.”